MHV connector: Safety hazards

-MHV connectors are presently considered by some as a safety hazard because of the possibility of high voltage on the exposed central pin when not plugged in, and because the ground connection is broken before the power connection when demating.
+MHV connectors are a safety hazard because the central pin is close enough to the end to allow accidental contact with it when the connector is not plugged in, and because the ground connection is broken before the power connection when demating.

-Despite their design differences, MHV and BNC plugs and jacks can be made to mate by brute force.
-This causes safety hazards, since a user can accidentally (or deliberately) mate a low voltage cable to a high voltage jack; however, in a correctly made MHV connector the pin is further back in the insulator than on BNC so theoretically they should never be able to make contact when used with BNC.
+An additional problem is that MHV connectors are easily mistaken for BNC connectors by users who are unaware of the difference, and MHV and BNC plugs and jacks can be made to mate by brute force.
+This causes safety hazards, since a user can mate a low voltage cable to a high voltage jack.

 SHV connectors are designed to prevent these hazards, and cannot be mated to BNC connectors.